Bibliome/alvisnlp/docs/reference/module/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.pattern.PatternMatcher.md

 ## Description

- *PatternMatcher* searches for <a href="#pattern" class="param">pattern</a> on the sequence of annotations in layer <a href="#layerName" class="param">layerName</a> .
+ *PatternMatcher* searches for <a href="#pattern" class="param">pattern</a> on the sequence of annotations in layer <a href="#layer" class="param">layer</a> .
 Note that in a layer, annotations are sorted in increasing order of start boundary, then decreasing order of end boundary; the order is undefined for annotations with the exact same span.

 For each match, *PatternMatcher* applies all actions specified by <a href="#actions" class="param">actions</a> .
 Each action concerns a sub-group of the pattern, if no sub-group is specified then the action applies to the whole match.